ArcturusSky/holbertonschool-hbnb/Technical_Documentation/Arc-Logs.md

 I have far too many ideas coming and not enough time.
 However I try to implement them all and we will see.
 Added a pseudo-data for checks base

-After going back home since, I have to be home for the afternoon, I thought about adding other pseudo database.
+After going back home since, I have to be home for the afternoon, I thought about adding a pseudo database.
 For check validation and such.

+With the pseudodata base I could create several list such as ID list for each class etc. Everything for validations checks

 ---